Second Language Education: Non-certification [SLED_NCT] M.S.Ed. (Graduate)

 Students who do not successfully complete ICC 685 will have to register for ICC 697 in subsequent semesters.

-Students with Disabilities Requirement: Effective Fall 2011, all students admitted into the M.S.Ed. program must take a three-credit-hour course on the subject of teaching students with disabilities.
+All students admitted into the M.S.Ed. program must take a three-credit-hour course on the subject of teaching students with disabilities.
 If not satisfied at the undergraduate level, this requirement can be satisfied by taking SPE 520.Total Credit Hours Required: 31-34